 Postdoctoral researcher (or research scientist) positions are available in the Chistol laboratory in Chemical and Systems Biology at the Stanford School of Medicine.
 Our group studies mechanisms of DNA replication and genome maintenance in eukaryotes using a blend of biochemistry, biophysics, and single-molecule approaches (see more at chistol.stanford.edu).

 We are a young and vibrant lab looking for curious and motivated scientists.
 Candidates should have a PhD in life sciences, physics, chemistry, or related fields with a strong record of excellence and productivity in research.
 Women and under-represented minorities in academia are encouraged to apply.

 Skills and Experience (one or more of the following)

 If you are interested, please email the following to firstname.lastname@example.org

-Our lab is located on the first floor of Beckman Center, on the North-Western part of the Stanford University campus, not far from the Stanford Hospital, along Discovery Walk.
+Our lab is located on the third floor of CCSR, on the North-Western part of the Stanford University campus, not far from the Stanford Hospital, along Discovery Walk.